 The parties to the Collective Bargaining Agreement agree that principles regarding eligibility for part-time employment under the MSchG and VKG of an extent beyond what is stipulated by law may be regulated in works agreements or, in a company without a works council, by individual agreements.

 With regard to in-house part-time schemes for older workers disadvantages from night work shall be given special consideration.

-Comment on the Protocol for the Collective Bargaining Agreement of 21 January 2009:
+Comment on the Protocol of the Collective Bargaining Agreement of 21 January 2009 (deleted / 1 February 2023)